-- Advance all applicable arts center events and correspond with appropriate personnel and external sources to effectively plan for and answer questions regarding the facility and its technical specifications.
+- Advance all arts center events and correspond with appropriate personnel and external sources to effectively plan for and answer questions regarding the facility and its technical specifications.

 - Verify all production details and requirements provided by internal and external sources.

 - Determine the allowability of any equipment not owned by the arts center and coordinate with outside vendors for any rentals, delivery, setup and use.

 - Work with multiple departments to set production times (load in/load out, rehearsal, performance, cleanup, etc.) and establish crew schedules.

 - Prepare advance cost estimates for internal and external users for any additional labor and equipment.
 Work to adhere to budget requirements.